Star Fox 64: Reception

-Remake
+Remakes and reimaginings

-At E3 2010, Nintendo announced a remake of Star Fox 64 for the Nintendo 3DS, titled Star Fox 64 3D.
-Nintendo exhibited a demo the same day that emphasized the technology of the Nintendo 3DS.
-The remake was co-developed by Q-Games and features stereoscopic 3D graphics, quality-of-life improvements, gyroscope controls, and brand new voice recordings.
-The game was released on July 14 in Japan and September 9, 2011, in Europe and North America.
-This marked the first time that Star Fox 64 had been released in PAL territories under the original Star Fox name.
-While the remake supports multiplayer for up to four players via download play, the game does not have an online multiplayer mode.
+On 2011, Nintendo released a remake, Star Fox 64 3D, for the Nintendo 3DS.
+It was co-developed by Q-Games and features stereoscopic 3D graphics, quality-of-life improvements, gyroscope controls, and new voice recordings.
+It was the first time that Star Fox 64 had been released in PAL territories under the original Star Fox name.

+Star Fox Zero, released in 2016, is another reimagining of Star Fox 64.
+Though not a strict remake, it reuses many elements from the original story.
+Many reviewers were divided about the similarity; Ray Carsillo of EGM said that it failed to build on Star Fox 64 in new and exciting ways, and was disappointed by the choice to re-imagine an older game instead of creating a brand new installment.
+Another remake, Star Fox, was released in 2026 for the Nintendo Switch 2.